Public Payment Infrastructure in Europe should become a reality

 Europe has spent two decades regulating retail payments :

-- We capped the interchange
+• They capped the interchange

-- We even proposed a digital euro
+• They even proposed a digital euro

-But the very simple idea of creating a scheme is taboo.
+But the very simple idea of creating a public scheme is taboo.
 We never created a scheme: a unified, pan-European framework that defines how retail payments happen, from A to Z. How user experience, customer onboarding, and dispute resolution should be made.
 Not just the rails where commercial banks exchange money with each other.

 I am talking about a real public payment infrastructure owned in Europe, designed in the interest of Europeans.

 Meanwhile, initiatives like the digital euro reinforce the gap.
 They are designed as a “monetary instrument”, and not as a user-facing scheme.
 Authorities in Europe assume this position and leave to the market the capacity to organise, as well as the governance.
-No rules.
+They perpetuate the same credo “No rules.
 No vision.
-Just plumbing.
-Just another payment instrument, “just in case” as Mrs Lagarde, governor of ECB said in an interview.
+Just plumbing”, “Just in case” as Mrs Lagarde, governor of the ECB, said in an interview in 2025.

 Take the following examples across sectors:

-- Trains: Infrastructure is funded and coordinated by entities that, in one form or another, remain public.
-Operators own the trains not the tracks.
+• Trains: Infrastructure is funded and coordinated by entities that, in one form or another, remain public.
+Operators own the trains, not the tracks.

-- Water: Pipes are public.
+• Water: Pipes are public.
 Private concessions may manage distribution but with strict obligations and public oversight.

-- Roads: Still publicly owned.
+• Roads: Still publicly owned.
 Even where tolls apply, concessions are granted under public terms, with enforceable obligations.

 And one principle remains constant: Access is guaranteed, costs are controlled, and a binding authority can intervene.

-Because these systems connect us.
-And failure or abuse is unacceptable.
+Because these systems connect us, and failure or abuse is unacceptable.

 Recent events have already exposed how fragile things can be.
-A major power outage in Spain showed how deeply interconnected digital systems are, and how quickly it can disrupt everyday services
+A major power outage in Spain showed how deeply interconnected digital systems are, and how quickly it can disrupt everyday services.

 The same is true for payments.
 Visa and Mastercard have both experienced service outages in recent years, leaving millions unable to pay.
 When these gatekeepers falter, there’s no fallback.
 And there’s no public guarantee.
-Payments “work” in Europe until they don’t.
-And when they don’t, the lack of public alternatives becomes a systemic risk.
-Let’s try to picture that :

-- A geopolitical crisis that blocks card scheme access
+• A geopolitical crisis that blocks card scheme access

-- A platform war where mobile wallets delist certain issuers
+• A platform war where mobile wallets delist certain issuers

-- A breakdown in cross-border refunds, fraud handling, or acceptance
+• A breakdown in cross-border refunds, fraud handling, or acceptance

-Certainly, these aren’t dystopias, they’re real dependencies that shape our lives.
-We don’t own the rails, and we have no shared agreement on how the service should be for citizens.
 Right now, the winners are the gatekeepers, the ones who own schemes, set rules, and monetise access:

-- Global card networks
+• Global card networks

-- Big tech wallet providers
+• Big tech wallet providers

-- Acquirers and PSPs who shape the experience
+• Acquirers and PSPs who shape the experience

 The losers, all the users of the service.

-- Merchants, especially SMEs, who face fragmented acceptance and opaque fees
+• Merchants, especially SMEs, who face fragmented acceptance and opaque fees

-- Consumers, with limited choice and poor cross-border continuity
+• Consumers, with limited choice and poor cross-border continuity

-- European institutions, who have no leverage in shaping the future
+• European institutions, who have no leverage in shaping the future

 How can a system be designed to penalise its users?
 Even the digital euro, which could have shifted the balance, avoids the governance question.
 It delegates UX, onboarding, and functionality to private PSPs, reinforcing the idea that money must pass through private toll gates.